India's capital sets new rules for Uber, other taxi operators

 Uber, through its apps, plays matchmaker between passengers and drivers for a fee.
 But the Delhi government now wants all taxi operators, including aggregators such as Uber, to have a fleet of taxis running on clean fuels and fitted with tracking devices and emergency buttons.

-"The licensee shall ensure the facility of a panic button in the radio taxi so that in case of any distress, the signal is transmitted to the control center of the licensee and therefrom, to the nearest police station/police control room," Delhi's transport office said on its website.
+"The licensee shall ensure the facility of a panic button in the radio taxi so that in case of any distress, the signal is transmitted to the control centre of the licensee and therefrom, to the nearest police station/police control room," Delhi's transport office said on its website. (bit.ly/1twlbMb)

 Uber also faces bans or legal action in several countries including Spain, Thailand and the United States.
 Authorities' common complaint is that Uber's service includes unchecked private vehicle owners.